derlehner/IndoorAirQuality_DigitalTwin_Exemplar/digital_twin/readme.md

     us/azure/iot-hub/quickstart-send-telemetry-python)
 - Using ‘Message Routing’ option telemetry messages can be sent to : Events, Storage, Event Hubs and much more.
+**[DL] The general description of IoT-Hub can be shortened and put into the introduction at the top of this readme file.
+This part should be rather about setting up the IoT-Hub.**

 1. In the azure resources search for IoT Hub
 2. click create
 3. Using this required data create the azure app.
 The required data: